adam23483/thechampions/README.md

   - automate the web scraping, ie every day update stats
   -
 - Creating a database to store the data
-  -  MySQL database
+  -  MySQL database - *currently stored locally but will move to AWS*
-  -  Create Rest API: to be hosted on AWS

 - Fronted to Display/Filter data for easy analysis
+  - Power BI dashboard
     - graphs, tables, in-form players

 - Gen AI integration
   - Using dataset to train/fine-tune GPT or similar models for queries